STARRY-S/blog/content/about/index.en.md

 ## About Me

 I'm an Arch Linux user who has a fondness for Linux.
-I frequently write code and delve into interesting, abstract concepts.
+I frequently write code and hacking some interesting, abstract concepts.

 In my spare time, I occasionally do photography.
 Photos are available on the [gallery](/en/gallery/) page.